jcubic/sysend.js/README.md

 ## sysend.js

-sysend.js is small library that allow to send message between pages that are open in the same browser.
-It also support Cross-Domain comunication.
+sysend.js is a small library that allows to send messages between pages that are open in the same browser.
+It also supports Cross-Domain communication.
 The library doesn't have any dependencies and uses the HTML5 LocalStorage API or BroadcastChannel API.
 If your browser don't support BroadcastChannel (see [Can I Use](https://caniuse.com/#feat=broadcastchannel)) then you can send any object that can be serialized to JSON with BroadcastChannel you can send any object (it will not be serialized to string but the values are limited to the ones that can be copied by the [structured cloning algorithm](https://html.spec.whatwg.org/multipage/structured-data.html#structured-clone)).
-You can also send empty notification.
+You can also send empty notifications.

 Tested on: